raymond-arthur/Statistics-misc/README.md

 mile = 1.609344 * km
 ```

-We therefore should be able to conclude that, as a general approximation:
+We therefore should be able to conclude that as a general approximation:

 ```math
 mile = \phi * km